 Let’s consider some iconic brands for a moment.
 We all know them: Coca-Cola, John Deere, Wells Fargo, Nike, and the list goes on.

 It’s safe to say that these brands—these profit machines—are laser-focused on the future.
-Whether it’s sales, new customers or wins, the goal is the same: to beat the competition.
+Whether it’s sales, new customers, or wins, the goal is the same: to beat the competition.
 Win hearts to win loyalty.
-To do this, brands must differentiate on a number of levels: quality, innovation, execution, customer service and experience.
+To do this, brands must differentiate on a number of levels: quality, innovation, execution, customer service, and experience.
 They are results-oriented.
 But how do we know that we can trust brands to get results in the future, and most importantly, the results that their stakeholders want?

 This is where brand reputation comes into play.

 Reputation, by definition, is “the overall quality or character as seen or judged by people in general, or recognition by others of some characteristic or ability.”[1]
 Reputation is shaped by past behavior and experience.
-And nowadays, it is easier than ever to gauge a brand’s or business’ reputation.
+And nowadays, it is easier than ever to gauge a brand’s or business’s reputation.
 In Q1 2016, for example, 69 million unique visitors accessed the Yelp mobile app to either post or read reviews that would influence others’ choices on where to eat, what doctor to visit, what hotel to book, and more.[2]
-A brand’s or business’ reputation can now be summed up in five stars or less.
+A brand’s or business’s reputation can now be summed up in five stars or less.

 There are other ways to judge the reputation of product brands and corporate brands besides Yelp, such as Consumer Reports, or Fortune’s list of the “100 Best Companies to Work For.”
-Each relies on experiential data to rank the desirability of a company or brand to fulfill any number of expectations of its consumers, patrons or employees.
+Each relies on experiential data to rank the desirability of a company or brand to fulfill any number of expectations of its consumers, patrons, or employees.
 And all of that ladders up to brand reputation.

 Take Mercedes-Benz, for instance.
-They are a shining example of how to use brand heritage to cement a reputation and link past innovations to today, building trust in the future, unknown product creations of tomorrow.
-Mercedes-Benz capitalizes on brand loyalty and consumers’ interest in auto manufacturing with its museum in Stuttgart, Germany, where the company takes visitors through 130-plus years of its history and seamlessly links the past, present and future.
+They are a shining example of how to use brand heritage to cement a reputation and link past innovations to today, building trust in the future, and unknown product creations of tomorrow.
+Mercedes-Benz capitalizes on brand loyalty and consumers’ interest in auto manufacturing with its museum in Stuttgart, Germany, where the company takes visitors through 130-plus years of its history and seamlessly links the past, present, and future.
 The museum itself is a profit center, which also operates a Classic Service and Parts program for Mercedes-Benz enthusiasts and car collectors.
 The company has honed in on a heritage management strategy that completely aligns with consumers’ brand expectations, provides value to customers, and generates profit for the company.

 Let’s be clear: Another acceptable application of history related to brand reputation can be an effusive testimonial from last week.
 Some brands bristle at the words “heritage” or “history” because they sound stale and outdated.
-The reality is, we should be thinking about heritage as an “experience,” and it can be as recent as this morning.
+The reality is, that we should be thinking about heritage as an “experience,” and it can be as recent as this morning.

 A 2015 article from the Journal of Business Research points out that “previous research highlights the importance of heritage, consistency, and a sense of grounding in consumers’ determinations of authenticity and brand positioning.”
 The article goes on to say that, “the benefits of invoking brand heritage include conveying a sense of stability, particularly regarding core values; communicating originality; establishing that a brand is the first of its kind; and enhancing brand equity by linking past performance and a brand’s history to a brand’s current potential to fulfill its promise.”[3]